Tailnet lock white paper

 1. Verifying node key signatures before adding node keys to its list of peers, and

-2. Verifying signatures for changes to the set of trusted TLKs before processing those changes.
+2. Verifying signatures for requests to change the set of trusted TLKs before processing those changes.

-When a node starts up, it checks to see if it has stored TKA state from a previous run, that is, if tailnet lock has been enabled on the tailnet.
-If it does, it computes the current set of trusted TLKs, and requires valid node key signatures on all peers in order to configure WireGuard sessions with them.
+When a node starts up, it checks to see if it has stored a TKA state from a previous run, that is, if tailnet lock has been enabled on the tailnet.
+If the node does have a TKA state, it computes the current set of trusted TLKs, and requires valid node key signatures on all peers in order to configure WireGuard sessions with them.

 The control plane relays authority update messages to nodes, which verifies and processes updates to its local tailnet key authority.